-The following discussion provides information about the Company's compensation policies and decisions regarding the Company's CEO, CFO and the three most highly compensated executive officers (other than the CEO and the CFO) who were serving as executive officers at the end of 2012.
+The following discussion provides information about the Company's compensation policies and decisions regarding the Company's CEO, CFO and the three most highly compensated executive officers (other than the CEO and the CFO) who were serving as executive officers at the end of 2013.
 These named executive officers are Harold M. Messmer, Jr., Chairman and CEO; M. Keith Waddell, Vice Chairman and CFO; Paul F. Gentzkow, President and Chief Operating Officer, Staffing Services; Robert W. Glass, Executive Vice President, Corporate Development; and Michael Buckley, Executive Vice President, Chief Administrative Officer and Treasurer.

-In this Compensation Discussion and Analysis ("CD&A"), we first provide an Executive Summary with highlights of the full CD&A. Next, we cover Compensation Governance and Say-on-Pay.
-We then discuss the Company's 2012 Financial Results and Pay Decisions followed by the Compensation Philosophy and Compensation Process of the Company's compensation committee (the "Compensation Committee") used to decide how to compensate executives.
-We then provide a brief overview of Other Benefits available to executives.
-Finally, we include a summary of the Compensation Committee's 2013 Pay Decisions.
+In this Compensation Discussion and Analysis ("CD&A"), we first provide an Executive Summary with highlights of the full CD&A. Next, we cover Compensation Governance.
+We then discuss the Company's 2013 Financial Highlights and 2013 Compensation Highlights followed by the Compensation Philosophy and Compensation Process of the Company's compensation committee (the "Compensation Committee") used to decide how to compensate executives.
+We then provide brief overviews of the Company's Policy Regarding Compensation in Excess of \$1 Million a Year and of Other Benefits available to executives.
+Finally, we include a summary of the Compensation Committee's 2014 Pay Decisions.